TilloStralka/AFMDataConverter/README.md

 ### **2.A The more simple version is to use docker command line interface**
-Not a docker image / container to download yet.
+Not a docker image / container to download YET!!!.
 ```bash
 docker pull https://github.com/TilloStralka/AFMDataConverter
 ```